google/honggfuzz/examples/apache/README.md

   ```
 5. Configure, compile and install Apache

-  * edit the _compile.sh_ file first, providing correct paths to libraries and
+  * edit the _compile.sh_ file first, providing correct paths to libraries, and
-    to the the destination directory for Apache installation (--prefix)
+    to the the installation directory (--prefix)
   ```
   $ sh compile.sh
   $ make -j4